ttntm/ttntm/src/pages/now.md

 ---
 title: Now
 description: "A public reminder of what I'm (supposed to be...) doing now."
+image: /img/now.jpg
 layout: page.njk
 permalink: /now/index.html
 ---

 <img src="/static/img/now.jpg" class="img-center img-fluid w100 mb2" alt="A photo of a graffiti on a wall saying 'What now?'">

-**Writing**: trying to find more time to write, i.e. finish the [#albums](/tags/albums/) series, and something about cool projects I recently worked on, the recent switch to a new read-it-later setup
+**Writing**: trying to find more time to write - some drafts are almost ready, i.e. stuff about cool projects I recently worked on, or the recent switch to a new read-it-later setup

 **Books**: Dune Messiah, Leviathan Wakes, If Cats Disappeared from the World

 **Articles**: Check my [reading list](/reading/), it gets updated frequently

-**Games**: Hogwarts Legacy, Sense: A Cyberpunk Ghost Story, D2R
+**Games**: The Outer Worlds

-**Drinks**: Protein shakes, Milk, Ovomaltine
+**Drinks**: Protein shakes, milk, ice tea

-**Work**: building a couple of websites, also preparing for some certifications
+**Work**: working on a couple of websites, also preparing for some certifications, and planning a refresher of my limited C#/.NET knowledge

-**Life**: planning the year, catching up on all the leftovers and undone things from the last year
+**Life**: done with winter, cold, and the flu; watching too many good things right now (i.e. Fringe, Paradise, Severance); trying to figure out holiday plans for this year

 **Weight Lifting**: GZCLP, cycle II (started on Dec.
 28th 2024)

 <div class="hr shadow mb1"></div>

 **Updated**
-`Jan.
-10th 2025`
+`Feb.
+17th 2025`

+An archive of past updates of this page can be found at [/then](/then/).